arangodb/arangojs/docs/Drivers/JS/Reference/Collection/DocumentCollection.md

   - **returnNew**: `boolean` (Default: `false`)

-    If set to `true`, return additionally the complete new documents under the attribute `new` in the result.
+    If set to `true`, return additionally the complete new document(s) under the attribute `new` in the result.

   - **returnOld**: `boolean` (Default: `false`)

-    If set to `true`, return additionally the complete old documents under the attribute `old` in the result.
+    If set to `true`, return additionally the complete old document(s) under the attribute `old` in the result.

   - **silent**: `boolean` (Default: `false`)